 The Rapporteur Department was created to ensure resolutions and reports follow the proper format and the content is within purview.
 As members of the Dais, Rapporteurs create a link between Representatives and the Dias.

 The Rapporteur and the Special Rapporteur are members of the Rapporteur Department, seated within the committee rooms.
 A Rapporteur is assigned to general committees, such as ECOSOC, whereas a Special Rapporteur is assigned to special committees in which a report is written.
 Both serve the same general function.

-AMUN uses professional techniques and extremely efficient processing equipment in our Delegate Services office, which is responsible for supporting the logistical needs of delegations and providing all of the paperwork for the conference.
-We provide a large network of computers for delegations to type their resolutions, including macros which make resolution typing fast and efficient.
-Our system is compatible with most modern word processors, and we can easily convert files provided by participants into standard resolutions.
+AMUN uses professional techniques and extremely efficient processing equipment in our Delegate Services Lab, which is responsible for supporting the logistical needs of delegations and providing all of the paperwork for the conference.
+We provide a large network of computers for delegations to type their resolutions.
+Our systems will have access to all required Google Drive space and Suite access.
+This will allow delegations to work on their draft resolutions should they not have access to a personal computer.

-AMUN’s Conference Services is set-up in a central area to provide information about the Conference or about options for participants during meal breaks or after-hours.
-Our Conference Services staff can direct you to a committee, suggest a restaurant, get you directions to a particular location in the city, or tell you the right person to find to get your question answered.
+AMUN’s Conference Services is set up in a central area to provide information about the Conference or about options for participants during meal breaks or after-hours.
+Our Conference Services staff can direct you to a committee, suggest a restaurant, get you directions to a particular location in the city or help you contact AMUN leadership should you have any special questions or concerns.
 Conference Services also provides AMUN souvenirs to take back with you as a remembrance of the Conference.